salanfe/eth-server/README.md

 2. it is opinionated: there could be a million of combination of OS and software to create a server for staking.
 As much as we want diversity in the staking ecosystem, this project only focuses on a simple and rather mainstream solution.
 3. production ready: although simple, this ansible playbook should be reliable to setup a secured server, ready for staking.

+## Scope

+This project is meant for solo stakers with a single server.

+Out of scope are:
+* multi-tenant setup
+* managing a fleet of N servers

 ## Why this project

 I don't enjoy configuring my server.
 And I always forget what I've done and how.
 So I want to automate and document those mundane tasks.
 Moreover, if my server dies, I want to be able to recreate it within minutes, and in a deterministic and reproducible fashion.
 Ansible was designed for that !